TluwaniMS/Javascript-template-Literals/README.md

 const message = `His name is "${name}", but he prefers to be called "${preferredName}".`;

 console.log(message);
-///Will print:
+/// Will print:
-His name is "Themba", but he prefers to be called "Mthimbana".
+/// His name is "Themba", but he prefers to be called "Mthimbana".
 ```